appveyor/website/NJekyll/site/docs/services-databases.md

 <a id="iis"></a>
 ## Internet Information Services

-Internet Information Services ("Web Server" role) are installed on build machines.
+Internet Information Services ("Web Server" role) 8.5 are installed on build workers.
 The version of IIS depends on the operating system:

-* Windows Server 2008 R2 - IIS 7.5
-* Windows Server 2012 - IIS 8
-* Windows Server 2012 R2 - IIS 8.5

 To configure IIS in `appveyor.yml`: